openscilab/GSoC2024/IDEAS.md

 3. Add `R-Curve`
 4. Add `F1-Curve`

 * Let's propose this idea if you want hands-on research experience on machine learning evaluation metrics.
 We would love to hear more about your ideas.
+Basic Python programming skills are required.
+It's preferred to have a background in machine learning especially classification evaluation methods.
 * We categorized this idea as an **Intermediate** one and we expect it to take **90** hours.

 #### Mentor